Why Even Intelligent, Health-Conscious People Miss Early Glaucoma?

 This question is painful, but very important.
 Glaucoma can exist with completely normal vision, especially in early stages.

 Routine eye tests can sometimes miss early glaucoma.
-Not because doctors are careless, and not because patients did anything wrong, but because glaucoma is a quiet disease that often hides in plain sight.
+Not because doctors are careless, and not because patients have done anything wrong, but because glaucoma is a quiet disease that often hides in plain sight.
+Equally, a routine eye examination may be the first to raise the suspicion of glaucoma, leading to specialised tests that confirm or exclude the diagnosis.

 Understanding this helps patients make calmer, better decisions, says Dr Bhartiya.